Estrogen-Rocks/estrogen-rocks.github.io/hrt.md

   Unfortunately due to WPATH and general lack of reliable data, many endocrinologists just give you 2mg of E2 and 200mg of spiro and call it a day.
   The following list has endocrinologists that follow the Powers method.

   Unfortunately this only includes the US, UK, and Canada.
-If you know an endo who follows Powers and they aren't on the list, please consider adding to the wiki or [sending an e-mail.](mailto://{{site.email}}).
+If you know an endo who follows Powers and they aren't on the list, please consider adding to the wiki or [sending us an e-mail.](mailto://{{site.email}})

   [https://www.reddit.com/r/DrWillPowers/wiki/index](https://www.reddit.com/r/DrWillPowers/wiki/index)
 </details>